Foreclosure Mediation Outreach Project

 - You will also have the opportunity to help shape and improve upon the functioning of the program.

-What kind of a commitment do you need to make to be involved?
+What kind of a commitment do I need to make to be involved?

 - Short-term volunteers should expect to devote a minimum of 12 hours for the entire semester.